 The recipe is from Mom and every single person that I’ve ever served it to has ‘needed’ the recipe.
-The original 9 x 13 recipe is below, but today I tried to halve it (we don’t need that much leftover cake), and it worked out great, just less baking time- I found 25 minutes to be perfect.
+The original 9 x 13 recipe is below, but today I tried to halve it (and baked it in a 9×9 pan, though an 8×8 works too), and it worked out great, just less baking time- I found 25 minutes to be perfect.
+A true ‘one bowl wonder’ that you need to try!

 2 c. flour AND 1 1/2 c. sugar